KirkHunter/kaggle-airbnb/README.md

 in the logistic regression model.

 calculate_ndcg.R is my script which allows me to reproduce the unique scoring system used for this competition.
 More on NDCG here https://www.kaggle.com/wiki/NormalizedDiscountedCumulativeGain

-train.R shows my complete model building process all the way through creation of the submission file.
+train.R shows my complete model building process all the way through to creation of the submission file.
 The models in this script produce my final predictions.